cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 and credential_response, respectively, for binding between the underlying OPRF protocol messages and the KE session.

-The rest of this section is outlined as follows:

-- Key schedule utility functions
-- 3DH instantiation, including wire format messages
-- Outlines of other AKE instantiations, including HMQV and SIGMA-I
+The rest of this section includes key schedule utility functions used by OPAQUE-3DH, and then provides a detailed specification for OPAQUE-3DH, including its wire format messages.

 ### Key Schedule Utility Functions

-The key derivation procedures for HMQV, 3DH, and SIGMA-I instantiations all make use of the functions below, re-purposed from TLS 1.3 {{?RFC8446}}.
+The key derivation procedures for OPAQUE-3DH makes use of the functions below, re-purposed from TLS 1.3 {{?RFC8446}}.

 ~~~
 HKDF-Expand-Label(Secret, Label, Context, Length) =